oozou/jquery-mentionable/README.md

   alert("hello world"); // do what you want here
 });
 ```
-There are also some options that you can parsed along which are
+There are also some options that you can parsed along
-* id : an id of the user list container .
+* *id* : an id of the user list container .
-* minimumChar : a minimum number of characters required to trigger user fetching.
+* *minimumChar* : a minimum number of characters required to trigger user fetching.
-*parameterName : a name of parameter to be parsed to the user list url
+* *parameterName* : a name of parameter to be parsed to the user list url
-* position : a position of user list: left, bottom, and right.
+* *position* : a position of user list: left, bottom, and right.

 The following example creates a mentionable text area which will parse the name to 'user' parameter when 3 or more characters are typed.
 ```javascript